dlareau/dlareau.github.io/_posts/2018-3-20-workbench.md

 {% include image.html url="/assets/images/blog/workshop2.jpg"
 description="What a beautiful frame coming together." %}

+Yeah, so earlier I mentioned that the floor wasn't really level.
+Even the most level spot in the basement I could find, under the stairs, was still roughly 5 inches off level from corner to corner.
+So utilizing the years I spent building booths in CMU's parking lots, I cut some legs and in no time we had a nice level frame.
+On that frame, we put down some 1/2" ply and then some carpet squares

 {% include image.html url="/assets/images/blog/workshop3.jpg"
 description="All I know about leveling I learned from booth." %}